dbt-labs/docs.getdbt.com/website/blog/2023-12-20-partner-integration-guide.md

 Instead, we're going to focus on integrating with dbt Cloud.
 Integrating with dbt Cloud is a key requirement to become a dbt Labs technology partner, opening the door to a variety of collaborative commercial opportunities.

-Here I will cover how to get started, potential use cases you want to solve for, and points of integrations to do so.
+Here I'll cover how to get started, potential use cases you want to solve for, and points of integrations to do so.

 ## New to dbt Cloud?